gavincarr/seedkit/recipes/reproducing_a_seedkit_build.md

 * Goreleaser - seedkit uses [goreleaser](https://goreleaser.com) to
-  build the seedkit releases, and this provides a convenient way to produce an identical build process.
+  build the seedkit releases, and this provides a convenient way to replicate an identical build process.

   Install